All Episodes

 But it was completely enclosed?

-Yeah, there was like panels where light was coming through, you know, whether these were artificial lights or actual sort of translucent windows, I don't know.
+You know, whether these were artificial lights or actual sort of translucent windows, I don't know.

-He hurried me out of this large room, down a hallway to another room, where there were some more people like him.
+He hurried me out of this large room down a hallway to another room where there were some more people like him.

-That's where we're going to have to break it off.
+All right, that's where we're going to have to break it off.

 You two take it easy for a few moments.